pham-ngoc-nhi/diabetes-prediction/README.md

 - scikit-learn: Library for building and training the machine learning model.
 - pandas and NumPy: Libraries for data manipulation and numerical computations.
 - joblib: Used for saving and loading the trained machine learning model.

+# Model Card

+The model was deployed to the web using the Streamlit package, creating an interactive user interface for predictions.
+The application was integrated into a CI/CD framework using GitHub Actions, as defined in the .github/workflows/deploy.yml file.
+After building and testing the Streamlit app locally, it was prepared for deployment, with potential live testing supported by the infrastructure.
+Weights & Biases were utilized to manage and track all artifacts, including the trained model (final_model.pkl) and pipeline (final_pipeline.pkl), stored and monitored through the platform

 ## 🚀 Key features
 - Train on the Pima Indian Diabetes dataset